DrOptix/strava-intervall/README.md

 This project is dead.
 The main reason being the fact that people who are looking for interval based training will most likely use a training gadget like Garmin head units or watches.

-Anyway it was a fun.
+Anyway it was a fun project.

+From now on this project should be considered ARCHIVED.